 Features: Plastic-free, dishwasher safe

-Ecozoi is a conscious company as well: they use plastic-free and recycled packaging, they work with suppliers that pay their workers fairly, and they use renewable energy sources in manufacturing.
+Environmental bonus: The team at Ecozoi makes a conscious effort when it comes to sustainability.
+They use plastic-free and recycled packaging, they work with suppliers that pay their workers fairly, and they use renewable energy sources in manufacturing.

 Size: 10.5 inches long, 6.72 fl oz